-- if the school’s owner is an individual, you should publish the proprietor’s full name and contact details (address and a telephone number)
+- if the school’s owner is an individual, you should publish their full name and contact details (address and a telephone number)

 - if the school’s owner is a body of persons, you should publish the address and telephone number of its office

 Read the ‘School admissions code’ to find out what information about admissions you must publish on your website.

 If you are a 16 to 19 academy, FE college or sixth form, we recommend that you publish details of your admission arrangements.

 You should publish this information a year in advance of the beginning of the academic year, and we recommend that these arrangements don’t change during the year.
 You should include details of:

 - open days your college or academy is planning

 - the process for applying for a place at your college or academy

 - whether your college or academy gives priority to applications from pupils enrolled at particular schools

 Note that the ‘School admissions code’ and the ‘School admissions appeals code’ do not apply to 16 to 19 academies, FE colleges and sixth-forms.